njh/simplicity-dow/README.md

+# Simplicity with added Day of Week

-# Pebble Simplicity Watchface with added Day of Week
+Simplicity Watchface with added Day of Week for Pebble watches.

 ![screenshot](screenshots/simplicity-dow-screenshot.png)